KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 More precisely:

-> **Fractalization is the distributed expression of a single DS / DM signature across temporal arcs, lifelines, and expression-fields, not the partition of a supernal principle into lower shards.**
+> **Fractalization is the distributed expression of a single DS / DM signature across temporal arcs, lifelines, and expression-fields, not the partition of a supernal principle into derivative shards.**

 This means: